Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 But the fix was never clean.
 The gamblers kept withholding payments, and some of the players started playing to win out of anger.
 Cicotte pitched well in Game 7, while the gamblers threatened Williams before Game 8.
 The Reds won the Series five games to three, but the path to that outcome was chaotic and unpredictable rather than the smooth operation the gamblers had envisioned.

 Sportswriters noticed irregularities almost immediately.
 Hugh Fullerton of the Chicago Herald and Examiner wrote a column after Game 1 noting suspicious plays, and he spent the following year investigating.
 Fullerton and former pitcher Christy Mathewson had sat together during the Series and circled plays on their scorecards that looked wrong.
-Fullerton's reporting was dismissed by many of his colleagues and by the baseball establishment, which had every incentive to suppress the story.
+Many of Fullerton's colleagues and the baseball establishment dismissed his reporting, because both had every incentive to suppress the story.

 The Unraveling

 The fix stayed hidden for nearly a year.
 It collapsed in September 1920 when a grand jury in Cook County, Illinois, began investigating gambling in baseball.
-The investigation was prompted by allegations about a fixed game between the Cubs and Phillies, but it quickly expanded to the 1919 Series.
+Allegations about a fixed game between the Cubs and Phillies prompted the investigation, but it quickly expanded to the 1919 Series.
 Cicotte cracked first.
 He confessed to the grand jury on September 28, 1920, sobbing as he described his role.
 Jackson confessed later that same day, providing a detailed account of the payments and the scheme.

 Landis and the Lifetime Bans